Tag: institutional controls

 June 11, 2025

 Polluter accountability legislation, including Senate Bills 385, 368, 387, 391, 392, and 393, was introduced this week by State Senators.
 Several of the bills have already been introduced in the House as HB 4636-4640, and the remaining bills will be introduced this week.
 The package would save taxpayers millions of dollars and result in a cleaner, healthier environment.
-FLOW submitted written testimony in favor of the legislation.
+Flow submitted written testimony in favor of the legislation.
+Flow has worked on this issue for several years, and collaborated with lawmakers and coalition partners to draft the legislation.

 Senate Bill 392 would dramatically reduce the creation of “dead zones,” or areas where groundwater contamination is pervasive, by requiring that it be cleaned up to residential standards (except where that is technically infeasible).
 Current law has facilitated the frequent use of institutional controls, like deed restrictions and local ordinances, to prohibit the use of contaminated areas rather than clean them up.
 SB 392 would promote active cleanup of contaminated sites to better protect public health and the environment.
 As of June 2025, there were 4760 institutional controls in Michigan.